chetty-the-yeti/automation-scripts/README.md

 # Automation Scripts

 > **Note:** This repository is a sanitized clone of my private automation scripts repo.
 All sensitive or personal information has been removed prior to publishing for public view.
-> These scripts showcase my scripting and automation skills developed through Systems Engineering work.
+> These scripts showcase my scripting and automation skills developed through Systems and Cloud Engineering work.

 A collection of scripts for automating common system tasks, including backups, file management, system maintenance, and other utilities.